 Visiting the Mission Trail in El Paso: Mission Ysleta, Mission Socorro, Presidio Chapel of San Elizario can be found on a 9-mile route along Socorro Road in El Paso.

 A huge thank you to Visit El Paso for their generous hospitality.
-I enjoyed this visit as a professional blogger, but as always, all opinions my own.
+I enjoyed this visit to the El Paso Mission Trail as a professional blogger, but as always, all opinions are my own.